ga-wdi-boston/js-dom-assessment/lib/diagnostic.md

 ## Question 5

-In your own words please answer the following question: WHAT IS THE DOM?
+In your own words, please answer the following question: WHAT IS THE DOM?

 <!-- your answer starts here -->